Apple Music Has Terrible Audio Quality

 I ripped it directly from Apple Music and Spotify myself.
 Let's take a look at their waveforms.

-Let's switch songs.
-Black Skinhead by Kanye.
-I delimited Yeezus for myself a couple of days back.
-I mentioned that I used the iTunes master specifically.
+Next, Black Skinhead by Kanye.
+I remastered Yeezus for myself a couple of days back.
+I used the iTunes master specifically.
 I shouldn't have.

 Yeezus has a unique master for iTunes.
 This master is a "Mastered for iTunes" or "Apple Digital Master".
 From the waveforms, it's clear that the Spotify version has way more clipping than Apple Music.
 Even after gain-matching, Apple Music's waveform looked better.
 There was slightly more dynamic range.

 But Apple Music sounds horrible.
 There's distortion everywhere.
-It was a mess.
+It's a mess.
 Even though Spotify has way more clipping, it still sounds several times better.
 It's not even close.
-At least with Angel of Death, it only sounded different and was still subjective.
+At least with Angel of Death, it sounded different and was bordering the subjectivity threshold.
 This was objectively worse.